factorhouse/rfx/README.md

                                       (dispatch [:input/context :kjq "foo"]))}}}))
 ```

-In this example, each story operates within its own isolated context, allowing components to be tested independently without affecting global application state.
+In this example, each story operates within its own isolated context, allowing components to be tested independently.
 This approach makes it easier to develop, test, and iterate on individual components when using component-driven development tools.

 ### Interacting with RFX outside of React